-Guidelines: With this pass, you may turn in one out of class essay up to one week (7 days) late.
-This pass may not be used for homework, the final project, or any other assignments.
+Guidelines: With this pass, you may turn in one major assignment up to one week (7 days) late.
+This pass may not be used for homework, the final project, or the group presentation.
 I highly suggest you save this pass for an actual emergency (i.e. car accident on the way to school, relative dying, etc.)